charlie-morn/signup-bot/README.md

 ```
 +raid $Title | $Date | $Description (| $Class)
 ```
 You must specify a title, date, and description.
 All of these are free text and are not error checked in any way.
 I'll give a detailed walkthrough of how to create a raid, but the others will be less in-depth.
+Your message will be deleted and replaced by a reformatted one made by signup-bot!

 1) Type +raid
 2) Type your raid's title.
 Usually this will be something like "Leviathan" or "Lev>EoW>SOS" or... something descriptive.
 Now type the | character.
 It's above the enter key.